 Learn from local dementia care experts on the caregiver support topics you need most.
-From driving to communication, incontinence and more, we will cover a wide variety of subjects during this annual conference.
+We will cover a wide variety of subjects during this annual conference.

 |9:30 AM||Registration and Respite Care Open|

 |10:00 - 11:00 AM||Spreading Joy through Caregiving- Carmen Leal|

 |11:15 - 12:00 PM||Dementia: What we know today- Julie Neil, Neuroscience Group|